rashidshaikh/rashidshaikh.github.com/README.md

 # rashidshaikh.github.com
-The content of my blog at http://rashids.in
+Content of my blog at http://rashids.in